mosip/documentation/docs/integration-guides/authentication-system-integration.md

 ## KeyBinder

-This interface provides method to bind an individualId with a public-key.
-On successful binding, returns a signed certificate and walletUserId which uniquely identifies a user.
-It is expected that the KeyBinder implementation takes care of overriding previously bound certificates with the newly generated signed certificate for a user.
+This interface provides method to bind an `individualId` with a public-key.
+On successful binding, returns a signed certificate and `walletUserId` which uniquely identifies a user.
+It is expected that the `KeyBinder` implementation takes care of overriding previously bound certificates with the newly generated signed certificate for a user.

 Individual needs to be authenticated before binding key.
-It is structured to accept any type of auth-challenge, namely OTP / BIO.
+It is structured to accept any type of auth-challenge, namely OTP/ BIO.

 Bound certificate will then be usable to do token based authentication like WLA (Wallet Local Authentication) from any digital wallet apps.